DerekSelander/LLDB/README.md

 ```

 # LLDB Scripts

+TLDR: `search`, `lookup`, and `dclass` are good GOTOs irregardless if you're a dev or exploring without source.

+If you like ObjC swizzling, check out `sclass`.
+If you like DTrace, check out `pmodule` and `snoopie`.

+### search
+  Searchs the heap for all alive instances of a certain class.
+This class must by dynamic (aka inherit from a NSObject class).
+Currently doesn't work with NSString or NSNumber (tagged pointer objects).

+  Example:

+      # Find all instances and subclasses of UIView
+      (lldb)  search UIView

+      # Find all instances of UIView that are UIViews.
+Ignore subclasses.
+      (lldb) search UIView -e

+      #Find all instances of UIView whose tag is equal to 5.
+Objective-C syntax only.
+Can reference object by 'obj'
+      (lldb) search UIView -c "(int)[obj tag]==5"

+      # Find all instances of a UIView subclass whose class is implemented in the SpringBoardUI module
+      (lldb) search UIView -m SpringBoardUI

 ### dclass
 Dumps all the NSObject inherited classes in the process.
 If you give it a module, it will dump only the classes within that module.
 You can also filter out classes to only a certain type and can also generate a header file for a specific class.